Persistent Homology via Finite Topological Spaces: Background

 \subsection{Finite Topological Spaces and Posets}

 Finite topological spaces admit a convenient combinatorial description in terms of preorders and posets.
-We briefly recall the basic constructions and results that will be used later; a comprehensive reference is \cite{Bar11}.
+We briefly recall the basic constructions and results that will be used later; see Barmak \cite{Bar11} for a comprehensive modern treatment, building on earlier work of Alexandrov and McCord.

 Let $X$ be a finite topological space.
 For each $x \in X$, define

 The collection $\{U_x \mid x \in X\}$ forms a minimal basis for the topology on $X$.
 As one can easily observe the relation $\leq$ on $X$ defined by